Almandine: Occurrence

 Almandine occurs rather abundantly in the gem gravels of Sri Lanka, whence it has sometimes been called "Ceylon ruby".
 When the color inclines to a violet tint, the stone is often called Syriam garnet, a name said to be taken from Syriam, an ancient town of Pegu (now part of Myanmar).
 Large deposits of fine almandine-garnets were found, some years ago, in the Northern Territory of Australia, and were at first taken for rubies and thus they were known in trade for some time afterwards as Australian rubies.

 Almandine is widely distributed.
 Fine rhombic dodecahedra occur in the schistose rocks of the Zillertal, in Tyrol, and are sometimes cut and polished.
 An almandine in which the ferrous oxide is replaced partly by magnesia is found at a place once known as Luisenfeld (then German East Africa), now in Tanzania.
 In the United States there are many localities which yield almandine.
 Fine crystals of almandine embedded in mica-schist occur near Wrangell in Alaska.
 The coarse varieties of almandine are often crushed for use as an abrasive agent.

 Cultural significance

 Connecticut has designated almandine garnet as its state gemstone.
+A crater on the asteroid 2867 Šteins was named after almandine on 9 May 2012.